nsrr/spout/README.md

 Turn your CSV data dictionary into a JSON repository.
 Collaborate with others to update the data dictionary in JSON format.
 Generate new Data Dictionary from the JSON repository.
 Test and validate your data dictionary using built-in tests, or add your own tests and validations.

-Spout has been used extensively to curate and clean sleep datasets avaible on the [National Sleep Research Resource](https://sleepdata.org).
+Spout has been used extensively to curate and clean datasets available on the [National Sleep Research Resource](https://sleepdata.org).

 ## Installation